Mary Virginia Carey

-Mary Virginia Carey (May 19, 1925 - May 27, 1994) was an English/American writer.
-She became famous through her involvement in the youth book series 'The Three Investigators'.
+Mary Virginia Carey (1925-1994) was an English/American writer.
+She became famous through her involvement in the youth book series The Three Investigators.

-Biography

-Born to John Cornelius (an engineer) and Mary Alice (Hughes) Carey in New Brighton, England, Carey was brought to the United States as a baby and lived in California, becoming a naturalised citizen in 1955.
+Mary Virginia Carey was born in New Brighton, England on May 19, 1925, to John Cornelius (an engineer) and Mary Alice (Hughes) Carey.
+She came to the United States as a baby and lived in California, becoming a naturalised citizen in 1955.

-Career

 In 1969, after working with Walt Disney Productions writing novelizations of Disney motion pictures, she began to work free-lance as an author and completed more than ten 'Three Investigators' books for Random House.
 Her other titles included A Place for Allie (1985) which was based on the life of Carey's mother and her trip from Nova Scotia to Boston.

-Other information

 Carey was a board member of the American Lung Association as well as a member of the Society of Children's Book Writers.

+She died in California on May 27, 1994.